leontkh/DSAID/README.md

 Automating the Airflow set-up process for Section 1 would have been a great addition.
 However, my current computer does not possess sufficient memory to run Airflow in Docker.

 Overall, this Technical Test has been a fun challenge.
 Typically I would receive algorithm challenges or SQL tests as technical tests, but this is the first time I've seen a test so comprehensive.
-Along the way I've learnt to utilise the syntax for markdown more, and would definitely use this to make my README.md more readable in future projects.
+Along the way I've learnt to utilise the syntax for markdown more, and would definitely use this to make my README.md and Python notebooks more readable in future projects.